What A Child Learns When You Make Empty Threats

 Discipline often feels like a lesson in escalation.
 Child breaks rule.
 Parent punishes.
 Child breaks same rule.
 Parent punishes more.
 Child breaks rule.
 Parent punishes even more and threatens much worse.
 And then the wheels come off the wagon.
 Why?
-Because children learn just as much from hollow threats as they do from fair, evenly applied consequences — and none of it’s good.
+Because children learn just as much from empty threats as they do from fair, evenly applied consequences — and none of it’s good.
 By threatening misbehaving children, parents set themselves up to fail and to confirm the child’s suspicion that they can get away with whatever they want.

 The problem with empty threats, according to Darling, is one of incomplete socialization.
 In the best-case scenario, a child who is socialized accepts the values a parent holds dear.
 But more importantly, they internalize those values.
 What empty threats do, in a sense, is disrupt the process of internalization by suggesting that inconsistently applied rules can be obeyed or not obeyed depending on the context of the situation.

-There are a couple of reasons this is the case, says Darling.
+There are a couple of reasons this is the case, explains Darling.
 “The most important thing for a kid in any relationship is predictability,” she explains.
 “So the kid knows what the rules are and the kid knows what’s going to happen if they are disobeyed.”

 “If you have a child who sees rules done consistently, for reasons that are explained, with reasonable consequences that include an explanation, it helps set that internalization,” explains Darling.